This Land Is Your Land

-"This Land Is Your Land" is one of the United States' most famous folk songs.
-Its lyrics were written by American folk singer Woody Guthrie in 1940 in critical response to Irving Berlin's "God Bless America", with melody based on a Carter Family tune called "When the World's on Fire".
+"This Land Is Your Land" is a song by American folk singer Woody Guthrie.
+One of the United States' most famous folk songs, its lyrics were written in 1940 in critical response to Irving Berlin's "God Bless America".
+Its melody is based on a Carter Family tune called "When the World's on Fire".
 When Guthrie was tired of hearing Kate Smith sing "God Bless America" on the radio in the late 1930s, he sarcastically called his song "God Blessed America for Me" before renaming it "This Land Is Your Land".

+In 1989, a 1947 release on the Asch record label was inducted into the Grammy Hall of Fame.